victor-schmitz/mobile-qa-test-resolution/README.md

 - Husky: a tool for adding git hooks to your project
 - Commitlint: a tool for enforcing commit message conventions
 - ESLint: a tool for enforcing JavaScript code style and identifying issues
+- Jest: a popular JavaScript testing library for React applications.

 **Back-end:** Api hgbrasil